← Hub v2.0

 In the Liquidity Monitor

 OVA carries the highest weight (30%) in the Crypto XVA Aggregate formula.
-During the Feb 2026 stress scenario, OVA surged from 0.09 to 0.61 — the dominant driver of the aggregate breaching the critical threshold.
+In the cascade replay stress scenario, OVA surged more than 6× from baseline — the dominant driver of the aggregate breaching the critical threshold.

 BRVA — Bridge Risk Valuation Adjustment